soudk/PyDinsky/README.md

 we used the [Bokeh](https://bokeh.org/) python package to generate an interactive web app.
 You can pick from a list of cities and the weather API is queried for the current temperature.
 The website is the deployed using [Heroku](https://dashboard.heroku.com/).
 You can now add as many cities as you like!

+## The web app

 On average walkers from hotter cities are more likely to spread out over a wider area due to the wider Boltzmann distribution of velocities.
-The cities longitude and latitude are projected onto the X-Y plane, and this is where the walker begins.
+Each input city's longitude and latitude are projected onto the X-Y plane, and this is where the walker begins.
 Walkers that hit the boundary walls are reflected to allow for a densely populated figure.
+On average walkers from hotter cities are more likely to spread out over a wider area due to the wider Boltzmann distribution of velocities.

-You can choose which cities to display, and we will query their live temperature as the seed for the art.
-Click on the legend to show/hide cities and build your art.
-Each plot generated is unique to your mouse clicks, subject to the current global weather patterns.
+You can choose which cities to display and we will query their live temperature as the seed for the art.
+Click on the legend to show/hide cities and build your ideal *aesthetic*.
+Each plot generated is unique to your mouse clicks, and subject to current global weather patterns.
 Have fun!

-## Try It Out
 Check out the web app <a href="https://pydinsky.herokuapp.com/main-bokeh" target="_blank">here</a>.

 <p align="center">